JHU-PL-Lab/www-fpse/assignments/project.md

 Here are some defining features of the labs.

 1. There will be seven labs.
-Your group will be required to attend the first lab in-person on Nov 6th.
+Your group will be required to attend the first lab in-person on Oct 28th.
 2. Attending a lab means showing up and spending the whole period working on your FPSE project, not on homework or other coursework.
-You won't get credit for a lab if you show up and choose to work on anything other than your FPSE project.
+You won't get credit for a lab if you show up and choose to work on something other than your FPSE project.
 3. Attendance will be taken at all labs and will be a part of your final grade.
 4. Your group is required to attend **seven** labs total.
 Conveniently, there are seven class periods which are project labs, but you may alternatively select a CA office hour (the whole hour and it should be your group advisor if at all possible) to be a "lab".
 If you wish to do that, show up in-person at the start of the office hour and notify the CA that you are doing a lab, and they will mark you down for attendance.
 At most two in-class labs can made up in this way.
 5. All labs must be attended in-person, but you may petition for an exception.
-6. **Attendance is all or none** -- for a lab to count all group members must be present.
+6. **Attendance is all or none for a group** -- for a lab to count, **all** group members must be present.
 Group work is group work.

 ## Sample projects

-Here are a few FPSE projects from last year (2023) to give you an idea of the scope etc. Please pick a different idea.
+Here are a few FPSE projects from 2023 to give you an idea of the scope etc. Please pick a different idea.

 * [Sudoku solver](https://github.com/TheHarcker/FPSE_Project)